Mortal Shell 2: How to Get Tar Golem Achievement Without the Autosave Trap

 Instant deliveryNo spam, unsubscribe anytime

-• Best case: load an earlier manual save from before the Tar Golem encounter.
+• Best case: load a manual save from before the Tar Golem encounter.

-• Also workable: restore a backup copy of your save if your platform supports that.
+• Also workable: restore a backup copy of your save if your platform supports it.

-• Worst case: if your only file is the overwritten post-cutscene autosave, assume you may need a new save file for another clean attempt.
+• Worst case: if your only file is the overwritten post-cutscene autosave, you likely need a fresh save file for another clean attempt.

 Advertisement